 The FDA must be held accountable

-Due to the recklessness of the Biden-FDA’s mail-order abortion-drug scheme, more stories like Rosalie’s are surfacing and more women face similar terrifying and painful circumstances.
-That’s why Rosalie and the State of Louisiana, alongside attorneys from Alliance Defending Freedom, filed a lawsuit against the FDA for enabling pro-abortion activists and doctors to mail streams of high-risk abortion drugs into states that protect the lives of unborn babies.
+Due to the recklessness of the Biden-FDA’s mail-order abortion-drug scheme, more stories like Rosalie’s are surfacing, and more women face similar terrifying and painful circumstances.
+That’s why Rosalie and the state of Louisiana, alongside attorneys from Alliance Defending Freedom, filed a lawsuit against the FDA for enabling pro-abortion activists and doctors to mail streams of high-risk abortion drugs into states that protect the lives of unborn babies.

 “Out-of-state abortion drug peddlers are violating the criminal laws of Louisiana and other states across the country that choose life.
 They aren’t providing healthcare, they’re drug dealers,” Louisiana Attorney General Liz Murrill said.
-“Louisiana’s new lawsuit seeks to hold the FDA accountable for unlawfully removing its original safeguard that ensured women receive an in-person office visit to check for life-threatening conditions, such as ectopic pregnancy, before taking high-risk abortion drugs.
+“Louisiana’s … lawsuit seeks to hold the FDA accountable for unlawfully removing its original safeguard that ensured women receive an in-person office visit to check for life-threatening conditions, such as ectopic pregnancy, before taking high-risk abortion drugs.

 “The FDA’s reckless actions also opened wide the door for women to suffer reproductive coercion and assault.
 We are simply asking the FDA to restore this basic safety standard for women’s health.”